wygulmage/xmobar/readme.md

       can be toggled manually (for example using the dbus interface) or automatically (by a plugin) to make it reappear.

+`allDesktops`
+:     When set to True (the default is False), xmobar will tell the
+      window manager explicitily to be shown in all desktops, by setting `_NET_WM_DESKTOP` to 0xffffffff.

 `persistent`
 :     When True the window status is fixed i.e. hiding or revealing is not
       possible.
 This option can be toggled at runtime.